High School Computing (HS1917)

 UNSW Computing Course for Year 11 and 12 Students

-Each year, a limited number of talented high school students will be offered the opportunity to enrol at UNSW and take COMP1917, our highly popular first-year university level course in computing.
-The Course is commonly called HS1917.
+Each year a limited number of selected talented students are offered the opportunity to enrol as a UNSW student whilst still at school and take COMP1917, our highly popular first-year computing course.
+This Course is commonly called HS1917.

 - Computer labs will be used, but a laptop will be beneficial.